-A Turkish police officer, who was heavily wounded during a security operation against PKK terrorist organisation in southeastern Diyarbakir Province on Wednesday, died at the hospital on Thursday.
+A Turkish police officer, who was heavily wounded during a security operation against the terrorist PKK organization in southeastern Diyarbakir province on Nov.
+5, died at the hospital on Sunday night, medical sources said.